 I don’t see a point in trying to dress to impress in the gym especially when you’ll be sweaty and shine-y in the face if you intend to do a real workout.
 I’ve seen a woman wearing an Ed Hardy tracksuit set and she hardly did anything and will never see results.
 Another girl wore heavy make-up and sweating profusely looked so bad.
 Gym regs both guys and girls will wonder wtf you’re doing there and think it’s tacky.

-There’s no harm in wearing basic gym clothes.posted almost 5 years ago
+There’s no harm in wearing basic gym clothes.posted over 5 years ago